Fumeng-Yang/VRMP_public/README.md

 The main (entry) file is main.R.
 All the dependencies have been specified in helper.R.

 The R scripts take the inputs from the data folder.

+## Folder: videos

+#### README-Video

+It contains a transcript of each video.

+#### Control-Video.mp4, IMMP-Video.mp4, and VRMP-Video.mp4

+The videos to show the flow of the three conditions, respectively.